-End of Subordination Period
+Conversion of Subordination Units

-On, October 17, 2016, the board of directors of our general partner confirmed and approved that, upon payment of the quarterly distribution for the third quarter of 2016, the conditions for conversion of the Partnership's subordinated units will be satisfied.
-As such, upon such payment, effective November 14, 2016, the subordination period will end and all 9,775,500 subordinated units will convert on a one-for-one basis into common units.
+Upon payment of the quarterly distribution for the third quarter of 2016, the conditions for conversion of the Partnership's subordinated units were satisfied.
+Accordingly, effective on November 14, 2016, the Partnership's 9,775,500 subordinated units converted into common units on a one-for-one basis.